 The Cochrane Neuromuscular Group is looking to appoint one or more new Co-ordinating Editor(s) to provide leadership of the Group.
 The Cochrane Neuromuscular Group is part of the Cochrane Mental Health and Neuroscience Network.
 This is an important opportunity to lead and shape the future development of a strategically important area of Cochrane’s healthcare evidence coverage.
 The Neuromuscular Group’s portfolio of reviews includes 57 active reviews and 22 protocols.

 Applications are welcomed from individuals based in any country.
 We invite applications from within existing Cochrane Groups and beyond, and also individuals interested in a job share.
 Applicants should be aware of the following requirements:

 - Experience of authoring Cochrane or alternative high quality systematic reviews

-- Clinical expertise and standing in the field of contraception and abortion
+- Clinical expertise and standing in the field of neuromuscular diseases.

 - Methodology expertise in the field of evidence synthesis, including risk of bias and GRADE assessments